al6x/nim/postgres/readme.md

 # Features

 - Named parameters in SQL.
-- Auto-casting between Nim and SQL types.
+- Auto-casting between Nim and SQL types, objects, tuples.
-- Auto-casting SQL results to Nim objects, named or unnamed tuples.
 - No explicit connection management.
 - Auto-reconnect if connection fail.
 - Support for `null` and `Option`.